-The WEAC final report endorsed the Wilmington city government's plans to enhance its capacity to become more systematically engaged in public education.
+Strengthening Wilmington Education: An Action Agenda endorsed the City of Wilmington government's plans to enhance its capacity to become more systematically engaged in public education.
 A step in this direction is the creation of an Office of Education and Public Policy within the city government with the mandate and the resources needed to represent the interests of its community in the process of strengthening City of Wilmington education.
-WEAC recommended that the office should play a leadership role for broad-based community involvement in public education.
+The Advisory Committee recommended that the office should play a leadership role for broad-based community involvement in public education.
 The office should forge strong partnerships with the reconfigured schools, districts, and the Wilmington Charter Consortium.

-As currently conceived by city leaders, the office would support parent and family engagement in school activity and decision-making, work on behalf of students' rights to safe educational environments, support a diverse and highly qualified staff of Wilmington educators, and generate greater understanding and commitment to meeting the needs of Wilmington students. (p.
+As currently conceived by city leaders, the office would support parent and family engagement in school activity and decision-making, work on behalf of students' rights to safe educational environments, support a diverse and highly qualified staff of Wilmington educators, and generate greater understanding and commitment to meeting the needs of Wilmington students.
+(WEAC, 2015, p.
 42)

-The Commission's Committee on Parent, Educator and Community Engagement is developing strategies to enhance the on-going engagement of parents and families in support of the schools in which their students are enrolled.
+The Commission's Committee on Parent, Educator, and Community Engagement is developing strategies to enhance the on-going engagement of parents and families in support of the schools in which their students are enrolled.
 While parent and family engagement is recognized broadly as of critical importance to student success, the actual mobilization of efforts is generally fragmented.
-This committee will evaluate national best practices for engagement of parents, families and community members and evaluate models and strategies that apply to the City of Wilmington, and prospectively to all of Delaware.
+This committee will evaluate national best practices for engagement of parents, families, and community members and evaluate models and strategies that apply to the City of Wilmington, and prospectively to all of Delaware.